eed3si9n/herding-cats/docs/02/a.md

 ### Symbolic operators

-For `CanTruthy` the injected operator happened to be unary, and it matched the name of the function on the typeclass contract. simulacrum can also define operator with symbolic names using `@op` annotation:
+For `CanTruthy` the injected operator happened to be unary, and it matched the name of the function on the typeclass contract.
+Simulacrum can also define operator with symbolic names using `@op` annotation:

 ```console
 scala> @typeclass trait CanAppend[A] {